John Steel (singer): Personal life

 Steel had a tempestuous marital history.
 In 1919, he married Sidonie Espero, another member of the cast of The Maid of the Mountains.
 A son, John W. Steel, Jr., was born to the marriage on June 14, 1921.
 The marriage foundered in 1921 amid allegations that Steel had abused his wife and abandoned her and the infant child.
 It ended in divorce in 1925.

 Shortly after his divorce from Sidonie Espero, Steel married Mabel Stapleton, a professional violinist.
 They appeared together in a series of concerts.
 In 1929 he was named as co-respondent in the divorce suit of Walter P. Inman, a stepson of tobacco magnate James Buchanan Duke.
 Inman accused his wife (Helen Garnet Patten Inman) of infidelity with Steel.
 In April 1930, in the wake of the highly publicized Inman divorce case, Mabel Steel sued John Steel for divorce.
 Mabel Steel was then living in Paris, and it was revealed that the couple had been living apart since 1927.

-Steel's third wife was Jeanette (Janet) Hackett, a former dancer.
+Steel's third wife was Jeanette Hackett, a former dancer.
 Their son, Donn Raymond Steel, was born in 1930.